Bullous Pemphigoid

 Form of bullous pemphigoidFeatures

-Vesicular formManifests as groups of small tense blisters.
-On urticarial or erythematous base
+Generalised formManifests as groups of small tense blisters.
+On a urticarial or erythematous base

-Urticarial formIn some patients, initial presentation of urticarial lesions remain the sole manifestation of the disease
+Urticarial formIn some patients, the initial presentation of urticarial lesions remains the sole manifestation of the disease

 Nodular form (Pemphigus nodularis)Blisters arising on normal-appearing or nodular lesional skin